-(2) The firm obtains interests in these VIEs in connection with making proprietary investments in real estate, distressed loans and other types of debt.
+(2) The firm obtains interests in these VIEs in connection with making investments in real estate, distressed loans and other types of debt.

-(2) Such amounts do not represent the anticipated losses in connection with these transactions.
+(2) Such amounts do not represent the anticipated losses in connection with these transactions as they exclude the effect of offsetting financial instruments that are held to mitigate these risks.